Buk missile system: 9M317 missile

 The unified multi-functional 9M317 (export designation 9M317E) can be used to engage aerodynamic, ballistic, above-water and radio contrast targets from both land and sea.
 Examples of targets include tactical ballistic missiles, strategic cruise missiles, anti-ship missiles, tactical, strategic and army aircraft and helicopters.
 It was designed by OJSC Dolgoprudny Scientific Production Plant (DNPP).
-The maximum engageable target speed was 1200 m/s and it can tolerate an acceleration overload of 24G.
+The maximum engageable target speed was Mach 3.49 and it can tolerate an acceleration overload of 24G.
 It was first used with Buk-M1-2 system of the land forces and the Shtil-1 system of the naval forces.

 In comparison with 9M38M1, the 9M317 has a larger defeat area, which is up to 45 km of range and 25 km of altitude and of lateral parameter, and a larger target classification.
 Externally the 9M317 differs from the 9M38M1 by a smaller wing chord.
 It uses the inertial correction control system with semi-active radar homing, using the proportional navigation (PN) targeting method.

 The semi-active missile homing radar head (used in 9E420, 9Э420) as well as 9E50M1 for the 9M38M1 missile (9E50 for 9M38) and 1SB4 for Kub missile (1СБ4) was designed by MNII Agat (Zhukovskiy) and manufactured by MMZ at Ioshkar-Ola.

 The 9M317 missile uses active homing when approaching the target.